Altinn/altinn-access-management-frontend/README.md

 ### Naming convention on branches
 Start with these names for your branch depending on what your branch includes.

+  - automation/
-  - 'automation/'
+  - bugfix/
-  - 'bugfix/'
+  - dependencies/
-  - 'dependencies/'
+  - documentation/
-  - 'documentation/'
+  - enhancement/
-  - 'enhancement/'
+  - feat/single-rights/issue-number
-  - 'feature/'
+  - feat/api-delegation/issue-number
+  - feat/general/issue-number       (When it's not related to any features)
-  - 'infrastructure/'
+  - infrastructure/
-  - 'performance/'
+  - performance/

 ### ClassNames